 The first day focused on inspiring teaching.
 Keynote speaker Professor Chris Husbands, Director of the Institute of Education in London, talked about great schools and great teaching and how to get them.

-The speech was streamed live on the Cambridge International Examinations website, and was watched by viewers in countries across the world, including India, Indonesia and South Africa.
+The speech was streamed live on the Cambridge Assessment International Education website, and was watched by viewers in countries across the world, including India, Indonesia and South Africa.